hoprnet/hoprnet/SETUP_LOCAL_CLUSTER.md

     The demo application [MyneChat](https://github.com/hoprnet/myne-chat) uses a
     [mock server](https://github.com/hoprnet/myne-chat/blob/cf6501b2ffa24502834f567ab575630e302e3d34/mocks/index.js#L47-L79)
     to simplify it’s development workflow.
-Nevertheless, to fully experience the extend of its features, it relies on a HOPR network, either a local or a public one.
+Nevertheless, to fully experience the extend of its features, it relies on a HOPR cluster, either a local or a public one.

 [^2]:
     Production is to be understood as a "live" network where [HOPR](https://coinmarketcap.com/currencies/hopr/) tokens can